Jen Flynn Oldenburg

 Jen Flynn Oldenburg (born July 26, 1978) is an American former volleyball player and current head coach of the Ohio State women's volleyball team.
+She also serves as the President of the American Volleyball Coaches Association since May 20, 2025, a position she will hold through December 31, 2026.

 Career

 Before getting into coaching, Flynn Oldenburg was a four-year starter on the Ohio State University women's volleyball team.
 Additionally, she was a member of the United States women's national volleyball team.
 She played at the 2002 FIVB World championship, where team USA won a silver medal.